deepakkavoor/smart-grid/README.md

 Ongoing project on homomorphic schemes.

+### Status:

+#### Completed:

-Implementing basic point arithmetic in elliptic curves.
+- Implementing basic point arithmetic in elliptic curves.

-Implementing Paillier and elliptic ElGamal.
+- Implementing Paillier and elliptic ElGamal.

+- Using sockets and threads to simulate smart grid network

+#### Ongoing

+- Generate simulation results using mosaik-python-API